aws-samples/aws-sagemaker-byoc-end2end/README.md

 ## Running Costs

 Total cost is estimated to be about $33 with the default parameters.
+Further cost breakdowns are below.

 - Feature ingestion, ml.m5.xlarge, $0.23/h, less than 1h

 - Create data, ml.m5.xlarge, $0.23/h, less than 1h

-- Training job, ml.p3.16xlarge, $28.152/h, less than 1h
+- Training model, ml.p3.16xlarge, $28.152/h, less than 1h

 - Test scoring, ml.p3.2xlarge, $3.825/h, less than 1h